rnd7/awsm/README.md

 [Back to table of contents](#table-of-contents)

 This is a screenshot of default state of the user interface.
 Basically what you see when you start the application.
 Naming is random and will vary.
 The application is quite consistent regarding its user interface, so what you see is almost everything you have to deal with.
 The user interface elements are grouped into different sections.
-Except for the header and the keyboard these are labeled on the bottom right corner.
+Except for the header and the keyboard these are labeled on the top left corner.
 You will find the corresponding section in the table of content.

 ![alt text](documentation/awsm-default-state.png "AWSM - Default state")